-IKEA Tebrau offers more than 250 job opportunities
+Ikea Tebrau offers more than 250 job opportunities

-JOHOR BARU, April 29 April — IKEA, which is slated to open its third store here by year-end, is ready to hire staff.
+JOHOR BARU, April 29 — Ikea, which is slated to open its third store here by year-end, is ready to hire staff.

 In a statement, the Swedish company said it would be offering permanent positions such as food and beverage assistants, sales assistants, customer relations assistants, warehouse assistants or forklift drivers and recovery assistants.